Yuhan-Fei/pUG-analysis/README.md

 # pUG-analysis

-This repository contains the custom scripts used to analyze poly(UG)-tailed RNA injection small RNA-seq data.
+This repository contains the custom scripts used to identify poly(UG)-tailed RNAs in small RNA sequencing data.

 ## :round_pushpin: Cite us
 If you use these scripts in your research, we kindly ask that you cite our paper: